 Graham Sales was born in South Africa and was fortunate to have had the opportunity to hunt from a young age, alongside his father, on the outskirts of the Kruger National Park.

 Graham obtained his Senior certificate in 1992, and completed his South African Military service in 1993, after which he studied Agriculture.
 In 1998 Graham found himself in the Limpopo Valley and had the opportunity to hunt numerous problem Elephant.
 Subsequently, Graham started his hunting career in 1999 in the majestic Limpopo Valley of southern Africa.

 “Being in the bush is a way of life for me and I am very blessed to have been able to share it with clients and friends alike.
 I am proud and privileged that I chose this way of life.
 I believe in hunting hard, utilizing every second and getting results, while ensuring that our clients get the ultimate enjoyment from the Safari.”

 PHASA “Uncle Stevie” award: Winner 2004 & 2007.

 The prestigious “Uncle Stevie Award” is based on trophy quality.

-Chris grew up in the Limpopo valley to the Zimbabwean border and still resided in the border town of Musina.
+Chris grew up in the Limpopo valley on the Zimbabwean border and still resides in the border town of Musina.
 Chris has been a full time Professional Hunter since 2000 and is probably one of the most dedicated Professional Hunters I have ever met.

 He spends the first part of the hunting season in the Limpopo Valley and then goes up to Mozambique towards the end of the season where he hunts dangerous game.